Plotting

 Creates a plot representing the normalized Courant-Snyder phase space of a particle distribution when provided by position and momentum coordinates for a specific plane.
 One can find an example use of this function in the phase space example gallery.

-• u_coordinates (np.ndarray) -- ndarray of particles’ coordinates for the given plane.
+• u_coordinates (numpy.ndarray) -- A ndarray of particles’ coordinates for the given plane.
 Here u_coordinates[0] should be the tracked coordinates for the first particle and so on.

-• pu_coordinates (np.ndarray) -- ndarray of particles’ momentum coordinates for the given plane.
+• pu_coordinates (numpy.ndarray) -- A ndarray of particles’ momentum coordinates for the given plane.
 Here pu_coordinates[0] should be the tracked momenta for the first particle and so on.

-• plane (str) -- the physical plane to plot, should be either Horizontal or Vertical, and is case-insensitive.
-Defaults to Horizontal.
+• plane (str) -- The physical plane to plot, should be either horizontal or vertical`, case insensitive.
+Defaults to horizontal.

-• title (Optional[str]) -- if provided, is set as title of the plot.
-Defaults to None.
+• title (str, optional) -- If provided, is set as title of the plot.

 • **kwargs -- If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.